 Every parent wants the best for their child.
 And seeing a rejection letter can be just as hard on parents as it is for their kids.

 With that in mind, it is important to manage how you react to the news.
 Remember, this is about your child, and isn’t a reflection on you or your parenting abilities.
-You need to focus on your kid’s needs first and help them work through any emotions that come along, regardless of whether the letter is positive or negative.
+You need to focus on your kid’s needs first and help them work through any emotions that come along, regardless of whether the college acceptance letter is positive or negative.

 Let Your Child Feel Theirs